badoo/techblog/_posts/2014-10-09-using-regular-expressions-to-hack-our-way-towards-amdfication.md

 })(Badoo);
 {% endhighlight %}

-As you can see everything was “global”, called directly and had no tracking of dependencies.
+As you can see: Everything was “global”, called directly and had no tracking of dependencies.
 Fortunately, we had a few good things going for us:

 1. The project structure was modular. (e.g `B.Views.Alert` was inside `Views/Alert`)
-2. In most cases each file corresponded with it’s object name.
+2. In most cases each file corresponded with its object name.

 # Manual Attempts